Ascentra Credit Union headquarters a boon to the Bettendorf community

 New light-filled headquarters a “living work of art” that demonstrates Ascentra’s commitment to community and employees, showcases the Mississippi River

 When people on Grant Street pass by Ascentra Credit Union’s new headquarters, they are likely to see a first-floor room whose bright orange and aqua walls set the backdrop for the activity within.
-What these passersby might not know is that those within this room might not necessary be Ascentra employees.
+What these passersby might not know is that those within this room might not necessarily be Ascentra employees.
 Rather, the Lensmeyer Learning Center (named after former Ascentra president and CEO Paul Lensmeyer who died unexpectedly in 2013), exemplifies the organization’s focus on community—Ascentra has opened the conference/seminar room as a resource for local organizations.

 The 40,000-square-foot headquarters, designed by Legat Architects and built by Russell, not only reinforces Ascentra’s community commitment, but also paves the way for a regional advancement.
 The Quad-City Times called it “a hallmark for Bettendorf, its downtown and the Quad-Cities.”

 Additionally, the facility proves the organization’s enthusiasm for providing employees (and recruits) with an energetic place to work.
 Among its highlights are stunning views of the Mississippi River, light-filled collaboration spaces, a “zen room” with resources for nursing mothers, and even a rooftop patio accessible from the breakroom.